UCSD-ECEMAE-148/SU24-TEAM6-MAE148/README.md

 <!-- Final Project -->
 ## Final Project
 The goal of this project was to implement a method of color recognition that, upon recognizing a color, would be able to play that color's associated note from a major scale.
 By implementing this color recognition with a line-following algorithm, we hoped to create a car that would be able to play music based on the colors it saw along a lined track.

+### Software Implemented
+* ROS2
+* Embedded Systems
+* DonkeyCar AI

 ### What We Promised
 * Line Following via a yellow line